adutra/goalesce/README.md

     DeepCopy({ID:1 Name:Alice}) = {ID:1 Name:Alice}

+Only exported fields can be copied.
+Unexported fields are ignored.

 ### Copying pointers

 The copied pointer never points to the same memory address; the pointer target is deep-copied: